Blue Iris – Performance Optimization

 🧠 Real-World Notes

-- Simple configurations scale better over time
+- Simpler configurations scale more reliably over time

 ⚠️ Common Mistakes